thekodeking/java-verse/README.md

 | Euclidean GCD | Calculate gcd using Euclidean algorithm | [:arrow_forward:](https://github.com/kode-logger/dimension-Java/tree/main/Course_DAA/GreatestCommonDivisor "Euclidean GCD") | [:arrow_down:](https://raw.githubusercontent.com/kode-logger/dimension-Java/main/Course_DAA/GreatestCommonDivisor/EuclidGCD.java "EuclidGCD.java") |

 **More Programs will be added soon**

-## Hey, Want to Contribute?

-### Why should you contribute to this repository?

-- You will enjoy the process of contributing and sharing your work with other developers.
-Even if your contribution is small, no worries.
-- There is some hope that a random person might check out your profile after seeing this repository... 😅
-- Nonetheless, you can share your knowledge and help others by contributing to this repository.

-### What do I get if you contribute to this repository?

-- More techniques and knowledge.
-- Some unique algorithms that I might be seeing for the first time.
-- Maybe some chance to collaborate with new developers?

 Last but not least, I am happy to welcome any contributions in the form of bug fixes (if any), some java codes, documentation work or anything else.